-The Stonewall movement, in whose tradition queer* demonstrations have been held worldwide and in Leipzig for many decades, could never have existed without courageous, committed people.
-Likewise, we would be entirely without queer* structures such those that exist today in Leipzig without the energetic dedication of organisations and individuals.
-Unfortunately, diligence of this kind is recognised far too rarely by our society, let alone celebrated.
-So, we took the matter in hand and called the CSD Leipzig Preis für queeres Engagement (CSD Leipzig award for dedication to the queer cause) into being at CSD 2022.
+The Stonewall movement, in the tradition of which queer demonstrations have been held around the world and in Leipzig for decades, would not have existed without courageous, committed people.
+Nor would there have been the queer structures that we have in Leipzig today without the energetic commitment of organisations and individuals.
+Unfortunately, this commitment is far too rarely recognised by our society, let alone honoured.
+That’s why we took action and launched the “CSD Leipzig Award for Queer Commitment” to mark our 30th anniversary at Pride 2022.

-To whom is the prize awarded?
+To whom is it awarded?

 How are the award winners selected?

 The award is awarded by the Leipzig Pride organisation team.
 The participation of the queer community in the selection of possible candidates is very important to us.
 That is why every year we call for people or organisations to be nominated for the award.

 A committee appointed by the organising team then evaluates the nominations and proposes award winners to the organising team.
 These are then voted on democratically by the Pride plenum.
 The award is then presented during the reception organised by the City of Leipzig, which traditionally heralds the start of Pride week together with the raising of the rainbow flag at Neues Rathaus.